-The LTC3644 has individual input supply pins for each buck switching regulator and a separate SV{IN} pin that supplies power to all top level control and logic.
+The LTC3644 has individual input supply pins for each buck switching regulator and a separate $SV{IN}$ pin that supplies power to all top level control and logic.
 Each of these pins must be decoupled with low ESR capacitors to GND.
 These capacitors must be placed as close to the pins as possible.
 Ceramic dielectric capacitors are a good compromise between high dielectric constant and stability versus temperature and DC bias.
 Note that the capacitance of a capacitor deteriorates at higher DC bias.
-It is important to consult manufacturer data sheets and obtain the true capacitance of a capacitors.
+It is important to consult manufacturer data sheets and obtain the true capacitance of a capacitor at the DC bias voltage it will be operated at.
+For this reason, avoid the use of Y5V dielectric capacitors.
 The X5R/X7R dielectric capacitors offer good overall performance.

-Output Capacitor (C{OUT}) Selection
+Output Capacitor (Cout) Selection

 The output capacitor has two essential functions.
 Along with the inductor, it filters the square wave generated by the LTC3644 to produce the DC output.
 In this role it determines the output ripple, thus low impedance at the switching frequency is important.
 The second function is to store energy in order to satisfy transient loads and stabilize the LTC3644's control loop.
 Ceramic capacitors have very low equivalent series resistance (ESR) and provide the best ripple performance.
-For the LTC3644/LTC3644-2, a minimum C{OUT} of $47\mu F$ is recommended to ensure loop stability for V{OUT} lower than 2V.
+For the LTC3644/LTC3644-2, a minimum $C{OUT}$ of $47\mu F$ is recommended to ensure loop stability for $V{OUT}$ lower than 2V.
 For good starting values, see the Typical Application section.

 Use X5R or X7R types.
 This choice will provide low output ripple and good transient response.
-Transient performance can be improved with a higher value output capacitor and the addition of a feedforward capacitor placed between V{OUT} and FB.
+Transient performance can be improved with a higher value output capacitor and the addition of a feedforward capacitor placed between $V{OUT}$ and FB.
 Increasing the output capacitance will also decrease the output voltage ripple.
 A lower value of output capacitor can be used to save space and cost but transient performance will suffer and may cause loop instability.
 See the Typical Applications in this data sheet for suggested capacitor values.